Playing Audio¶

 Connecting sources¶

-The diagram below shows the audio sources that can be connected to the miniDSP SHD Studio.
+The diagram below illustrates the audio sources that can be connected to the miniDSP SHD Studio.

 Connecting an amplifier and speakers¶

 The diagram below illustrates a basic connection of a stereo DAC, amplifier and speakers to the miniDSP SHD Studio.
-Since the default settings of the SHD Studio route the input channels to output channels 1 and 2 with no crossovers active, you can make this connection for initial testing and listening.
+Since the default settings of the SHD Studio route the input channels to output channels 1 and 2 with no crossovers active, so no further configuration is needed if you do not need to connect a subwoofer.

 Warning